Arithmetic subsequences in a random ordering of an additive set

-\hldest{xyz}{}{defsnot} \boldlabel Definitions and notation.
-In this paper, the notation $[a,b]$ will always indicate the {\it discrete} interval $\{n\in \ZZ : a\leq n\leq b\}$.
+In this paper, the notation $[a,b]$ will indicate the {\it discrete} interval $\{n\in \ZZ : a\leq n\leq b\}$, unless otherwise stated.
 Formally, an {\it additive set} is a pair $(A,Z)$, where $(Z,+)$ is an abelian group with identity $0$ and $A\subseteq Z$ is finite and nonempty.
 When the ambient group is evident from context, we will write $A$ for $(A,Z)$.
 For $n\in \ZZ$ and $z\in Z$, we let $nz$ denote the iterated sum; so $2z = z+z$ and $-3z = -z-z-z$.
 The {\it order} $|z|$ of a group element $z$ is the smallest positive integer $n$ such that $nz = 0$.
 If no such integer exists, then we put $|z| = \infty$.
 A group all of whose elements have finite order is called a {\it torsion group}, while a group in which every non-identity element has infinite order is a {\it torsion-free group}.